moritzkoerber/local-modern-data-stack/README.md

 # Local modern data stack

-A simple project that demos duckdb and delta lake leveraged by dbt and orchestrated by Dagster.
-The stack queries Xetra data from an API and does an incremental load into a medallion architecture.
-Finally, a simply line chart is created via plotly.
-A schedule runs the whole pipeline once per day.
-Run the job to create a simple visualization.
+This project demos how to intgrate duckdb and delta lake into dbt orchestrated by Dagster.
+The stack once per day queries Xetra data from an API and does an incremental load into a medallion architecture.
+Finally, a simply line chart is created via Plotly.

 ## How to run